-Dr. John Vartanian offers a comprehensive array of treatment options to improve the appearance of scars.
+Dr. John Vartanian, a top facial plastic surgeon in Glendale, offers a comprehensive array of treatment options to improve the appearance of scars.
 Skin scars can be caused by previous trauma, surgery, acne conditions, and other skin injuries.

 There are many different types of scars, and the type you have will dictate the treatment method that can offer the best results.
 Scars can be raised (hypertrophic) or depressed.
 Depressed scars can further be divided based on the shape of the depression.
 Defining the type of scar can help determine the best treatment method.

 Depressed scars are quite common scars resulting from acne, skin trauma, accidents, and previous surgery.
 Depressed scars can be improved by removing the scar surgically – usually in the office.
 Skin fillers can also be used to improve most depressed scars in an easy, immediate, and quick way.
 Advanced lasers or dermabrasion can also be used to treat skin areas with depressed scars, such as in acne scarring cases.

 Hypertrophic and keloid scars are thick, raised scars that can sometimes be treated quite successfully depending on their location and history.
 Skin type and individual healing characteristics will affect scar revision results.
 The goal of scar revision is to transform an unsightly or obvious scar into a well-camouflaged area that is not noticeable or less noticeable than before.

 Contact our practice today for more information on scar revision, or to schedule a consultation.

 - Non-Surgical Scar Repair (usually with dermal fillers (ie: Restylane®, Juvederm®))